teiniker/teiniker-lectures-computerscience/configuration-management/versioning/doc/CreateLocalGitRepository.md

 ```

 Now, we are able to work with git.

-A very common command is to ask for the status of the local
+A commonly used Git command is to check the status of the
-git repository.
+local repository:

 ```bash
 $ git status